adamhalasz/webviews/README.md

 ![WebViews Icon](http://i.imgur.com/Qwba5TC.png)

 # WebViews
-An Angular2 NativeScript WebView Service that works on iOS and Android as well.
+An Angular2 NativeScript WebView Module that works on iOS and Android as well.

 ## Requirements
 - NativeScript 3.0.1